cmda-bt/fe-course-19-20/assessment-1.md

 Assessment 1 tests your knowledge of in this course acquired matter.

 Your knowledge is validated by explaining the core JavaScript concepts; Scope, Context, Hoisting and Closure in the wiki of the main repository.
-You explain these concepts in context of the code you wrote during the course, the progressively enhanced.
-You will be asked to explain these concepts in the oral test ([FE Assessment 2](https://github.com/cmda-bt/fe-course-19-20/blob/master/assessment-2.md)).
+You explain these concepts in context of the code you wrote during the course, the progressively enhanced component.
+You will be asked to explain these concepts in the oral test ([FE Assessment 2](https://github.com/cmda-bt/fe-course-19-20/blob/master/assessment-2.md)) as well.
 Furthermore you explain how your component progressively enhances from HTML to CSS and finally to JavaScript.

 ## Goals